 Sonipat is a town and headquarters of the Sonepat district.
-It falls under the National Capital Region and is about 46 kms from Delhi.
-The river Yamuna runs along its eastern boundary.
-The town was founded as Swarnaprastha by the Pandava brothers during the times of Mahabharata.
+It falls under the National Capital Region and is about 46 km from Delhi.
+The river Yamuna runs along its eastern border.
+The town was founded as Swarnprastha by the Pandava brothers during the times of Mahabharata.

 The climate of Sonepat is basically hot and dry.

 How To Reach Sonipat

 Sonepat is well connected with roads, rail and air.